Munkimuk

+in 2021/22 Ross was selected as a composer in the Ngarra-Burria First People's composer's initiative, an initiative intended for First Peoples skills development and industry connections in the new music/classical composition arena.
+The program was developed by Aboriginal composer Dr Christopher Sainsbury, and started in 2016 with partners including the School of Music at the Australian National University, Ensemble Offspring, the ABC and the Australian Music Centre.
+Munk composed several works during his time in the program, including "Streets of Sydney", which was included in the Ngarra-Burria CD performed by Ensemble Offspring and released through ABC Classics.

-Munkimuk has also is well known for his production and recording, working with various artists over the last 15 years including Jimblah, L-FRESH the LION, Yothu Yindi, Nabarlek Band, Thirsty Merc, Grinspoon, Shellie Morris, Dukebox, Trindoe, Ebony Williams and many other groups and artists.
+Munkimuk has also is well known for his production and recording, working with various artists over the last 15 years including Jimblah, L-FRESH the LION, Yothu Yindi, Nabarlek Band, Thirsty Merc, Grinspoon, Shellie Morris, Dukebox, Trindoe, Ebony Williams, Stiff Gins, Daniel Johns and many other groups and artists.
 He also plays bass, rhythm and lead guitar, keyboards and drums.
 He has his own studio and also is a producer/engineer at Gadigal Studios.
 Since 2013, Mark has been producing and co-writing songs throughout South East Asia, including three hit singles.
 These songs have a combined YouTube count of over 100 million views.

 He has previously been a radio presenter on 93.7FM Koori Radio hosting Making Tracks, The Brekky Show, Funky Lunch and the Indij Hip Hop Show.
 Also, he has been a presenter on ABC Radio and Channel V, on TV.
 He won a CBAA Award in 2008 for Contribution to Local Music.
 Munk also had a segment on the Deadly Sounds program called Hip Hop Drop.
 In 2011, Munkimuk was nominated for a Deadly Award for Community Broadcaster of the Year.